 Sure, there’s a subwoofer, but setting up just two pieces of hardware in exchange for such superb sound is a worthwhile tradeoff.
 You’ll be hard-pressed to find a better balance between convenience and quality than what a decent 2.1

 Now for the inevitable question: “What’s all this going to cost me?”
 It should come as no surprise that more speakers come at a higher cost.
 But depending on what you’re looking for, the 5.1

 On the other end of the price range, it’s not hard to get a standard 2.1 soundbar for about $100.
-If you’re really trying to save cash, you can push that down to $70, but a middle-of-the-road model might cost more like $150 or $200, like this Vizio soundbar (click for current price).
-If you’ll settle for nothing less than the best speakers, you can expect to spend $300 or $400.
+If you’re really trying to save cash, you can push that down to $70, but a middle-of-the-road model might cost more like $150 or $200, like this Vizio soundbar (on Amazon).
+If you’ll settle for nothing less than the best speakers, you can expect to spend $400 or more.

 For more soundbar recommendations, check out our complete buyer’s guide for soundbars!

 What does 3.1 mean on a soundbar?
 The three means that the soundbar includes 3 channels.
 It has a left, right, and center channel included in the soundbar.
 The one means there is a single sub-woofer connected to the soundbar system.

 Are standard TV speakers really that bad?
 The short answer is “yes,” but a better question might be, “Does speaker quality matter that much to me?”
 Casual TV viewers may not mind some distorted voices or blown out bass, especially since they’ll only notice it at high volume.
 But if you want reliable sound at any volume, most experts will recommend an external sound system.